wangwenbin/2048-go/README.md

 ##Get binnary.

-The binnary is avilable on gobuild.io
+The binnary is avilable on *gobuild.io*.

+Thanks for gobuild.

 [Down on gobuild.io](http://gobuild.io/download/github.com/wangwenbin/2048-go)